mercadopago/devsite-docs/guides/sdks/official/java/cards.en.md

 ## Save card

-Store the card reference used by the customer in the payment securely on our servers to avoid asking for all the data in future transactions.
+It is possible to securely store the reference to a card used by the customer in the payment on our servers through the SDK below.
+For details of the request parameters, check the [Save card](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/cards/_customers_customer_id_cards/post) API.

 [[[
 ```java